1970 NBA draft: Draft selections and draftee career notes

 Bob Lanier from St. Bonaventure University was selected first overall by the Detroit Pistons.
-Rudy Tomjanovich from the University of Michigan and Pete Maravich from Louisiana State University were selected second and third respectively.
-Fourth pick Dave Cowens from Florida State University and eighth pick Geoff Petrie from Princeton University went on to be named as joint winners of the Rookie of the Year Award in their first season.
-Six players from this draft, Lanier, Maravich, Cowens, 18th pick Calvin Murphy, 19th pick Nate Archibald and 122nd pick Dan Issel, have been inducted to the Basketball Hall of Fame.
-Maravich, Cowens and Archibald were also named to the list of the 50 Greatest Players in NBA History announced at the league's 50th anniversary in 1996.
+Rudy Tomjanovich from the University of Michigan and Pete Maravich from Louisiana State University were selected second and third, respectively.
+Fourth pick Dave Cowens from Florida State University and eighth pick Geoff Petrie from Princeton University were joint winners of the Rookie of the Year Award in their first season.
+Six players from this draft, Lanier, Maravich, Cowens, 18th pick Calvin Murphy, 19th pick Nate Archibald, and 122nd pick Dan Issel, have been inducted to the Basketball Hall of Fame.
+Maravich, Cowens, and Archibald were also named to the list of the 50 Greatest Players in NBA History at the league's 50th anniversary in 1996.
 Maravich had four All-NBA Team selections and five All-Star Game selections.
 Cowens won two NBA championships with the Boston Celtics in 1974 and 1976, one Most Valuable Player Award in 1973, and had three All-NBA Team selections and seven All-Star Game selections.
 Archibald won one NBA championship with the Celtics in 1981 and had five All-NBA Team selections and six All-Star Game selections.
-Lanier and Murphy were selected to eight and one All-Star Games respectively.
-Dan Issel initially opted to play in the American Basketball Association (ABA) with the Kentucky Colonels.
+Lanier and Murphy were selected to eight and one All-Star Games, respectively.
+Issel initially opted to play in the American Basketball Association (ABA) with the Kentucky Colonels.
 He played six seasons in the ABA before finally joining the NBA with the Denver Nuggets when both leagues merged.
-He was selected to five All-ABA Teams, six ABA All-Star Games and one NBA All-Star Game.
+He was selected to five All-ABA Teams, six ABA All-Star Games, and one NBA All-Star Game.

 Randy Smith, who was selected by the Detroit Pistons with the 205th pick, did not enter the league until the 1971–72 season, after he was drafted again in the 1971 NBA draft by the Buffalo Braves with the 104th pick.
 He was selected to both the All-NBA Team and the All-Star Game.
 Tomjanovich was selected to five All-Star Games during his career.
-Charlie Scott, the 106th pick, initially opted to play in the ABA with the Virginia Squires before joining the NBA in 1972.
-He was selected to two All-ABA Teams, two ABA All-Star Games and three NBA All-Star Games.
-Three other players from this draft, fifth pick Sam Lacey, seventh pick John Johnson and eighth pick Geoff Petrie, was also selected to at least one All-Star Game.
-The Rockets' first and second round picks, Tomjanovich and Murphy spent all of their playing career with the Rockets.
+Charlie Scott, the 106th pick, initially played in the ABA with the Virginia Squires before joining the NBA in 1972.
+He was selected to two All-ABA Teams, two ABA All-Star Games, and three NBA All-Star Games.
+Three other players from this draft, fifth pick Sam Lacey, seventh pick John Johnson, and eighth pick Geoff Petrie, were also selected to at least one All-Star Game.
+The Rockets' first and second-round picks, Tomjanovich and Murphy spent all of their playing career with the Rockets.
 Tomjanovich played 11 seasons while Murphy played 13 seasons with the Rockets.